zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Michael:  I, for one, think that we’ve crossed the line.
 I’m not against some creative accounting, but what we’re doing is bordering o n criminal.

 Leona:  Aren’t you blowing things out of proportion?
 The government makes laws knowing that people are going to try to get aroun d them.
-There are always loopholes and that’s why they turn a blind eye to most o f these types of activities.
+There are always loopholes and that’s why they turn a blind eye to most of these types of activities.
 As long as we comply with most of the regulations, we’re not going to get into any hot water.

 Michael:  I appreciate your confidence, but I don’t share  it.
 I think we’re in for some major problems if we don’t change the way we do b usiness.